What’s Happening at Donald Trump’s Swearing-in

-Donald J. Trump is about to become the United States’ 45th president.
-Trump and President Barack Obama drove together to the Capitol for the swearing-in.
+Donald John Trump is now the 45th President of the United States.

+The inaugural festivities began this morning, with then-president-elect Trump and then-President Barack Obama driving together to the Capitol for the swearing-in.
 They got into the motorcade for the short ride to the ceremony.
-Obama leaves the White House as Commander-in-Chief for the last time.
+Obama left the White House as Commander-in-Chief for the very last time.

 Obama aide Valerie Jarrett even turned out (some) of the lights: